 According to the American Council on Science and Health, human cancer risk from dietary acrylamide cannot be adequately assessed when based exclusively on high-dose studies in laboratory animals.
 They believe that the acrylamide food studies probably caused unnecessary anxiety in consumers.

-One study found no evidence that eating foods high in acrylamide increases the risk of cancer of the large bowel, bladder, and kidney.
+One study found no evidence that eating foods high in acrylamide increases the risk of cancer of the colon, bladder, and kidney.
 In the study, researchers from Harvard School of Public Health and the Karolinska Institute in Sweden compared the diets of close to 1,000 cancer patients and more than 500 healthy adults over a 5-year period.

 The researchers found that people who ate the most acrylamide were at no greater risk of cancer than those who ate less.
 They also found that people who ate moderate to high levels of acrylamide had no higher risk of any of the types of cancer studied.
 The researchers note, however, that the relation of risk to acrylamide content in all foods could not be established.